Clunking, rattling, creaking, knocking… these are not sounds you should hear when turning your car’s steering wheel.

 9. Bad Power Steering Belt

 The steering belt, or serpentine belt, transmits engine power to various engine components, including the power steering pump.
-Serpentine belts can take a lot of wear and tear but usually needs to be replaced between 60,000 and 100,000 miles.
+Serpentine belts can take a lot of wear and tear but typically needs to be replaced between 60,000 and 100,000 miles.

 A worn serpentine belt may slip when turning the steering wheel, often leading to a loud whining or squealing sound.
 If the belt breaks entirely, it won’t be able to run the vehicle’s alternator, cutting power to several engine components.